astepe/sds_parser/README.md

 * [Sigma Aldrich](https://www.sigmaaldrich.com/MSDS/MSDS/DisplayMSDSPage.do?country=US&language=en&productNumber=P5958&brand=SIGALD&PageToGoToURL=https%3A%2F%2Fwww.sigmaaldrich.com%2Fcatalog%2Fsearch%3Fterm%3Dpotassium%26interface%3DAll%26N%3D0%26mode%3Dmatch%2520partialmax%26lang%3Den%26region%3DUS%26focus%3Dproduct)

 ## Motivation
 Built out of the need to quickly access chemical data from Safety Data Sheets for data-entry purposes.
-Each chemical manufacturer will stylize and structure their SDSs a little bit differently. sds_parser can easily be updated to read a new manufacturer format by adding a new set of regular expressions to match the format that that specific manufacturer uses.
+Each chemical manufacturer will stylize and structure their SDSs a little bit differently.
+SDSParser can easily be updated to read a new manufacturer format by adding a new set of regular expressions to match the format that that specific manufacturer uses.

 ## Tech/framework used
 * [pdfminer](https://github.com/euske/pdfminer), a tool for extracting information from PDF documents